jenkinsci/azure-ad-plugin/README.md

 1. Application permissions

-1. Add 'User.Read.All' and 'Group.Read.All'
+1. Add 'User.Read.All', 'Group.Read.All' and 'People.Read'

 1. Click `Grant admin consent`.
 If you are not an admin in your tenant, please contact an admin to grant the permissions.